shw3512/shw3512.github.io/proj/cysec-g30.md

 - Likeableness
     - Pity

-##### Tips
+#### Tips

 - Listen to your Spidey sense
     - Does something feel "off"?
 - Slow down and question
 - Use another route

+### Your turn

-    - Scenario: You get an e-mail from your bank saying that your account may have been compromised and you need to use this link to verify your identity and account activity within 24 hours or your account will be frozen.
+Scenario: You get an e-mail from your bank saying that your account may have been compromised and that you need to use this link to verify your identity and account activity within 24 hours or your account will be frozen.
+You use this bank account to pay multiple important bills that come due in the next few days.

 What do you do?

+- Option: Instead of clicking the link, log in to your bank's website.
+    - Using what URL?
+The URL in the e-mail?
+The URL from a Web search?
+The URL you previously bookmarked in your Web browser or password manager?
-        - One option: Instead of clicking the link, give your bank a call.
+- Option: Instead of clicking the link, give your bank a call.
     - Using what phone number?
-The number in the e-mail, the number on their website, the number on the back of your bank card,...?
+The number in the e-mail?
+The number on your bank's website?
+The number on the back of your bank card?